Skip to main content

 Is employee engagement part of a larger plan around collaborative work management?
 Read our guide on the best collaboration tools for your business.

 An employee engagement survey (EES) is a set of questions sent to all employees to gauge their feelings towards a business and benchmark overall employee satisfaction.
-Understanding this helps predict team member retention or churn, and the business can make changes to ensure employees are happier and more productive.
+This helps predict team member retention or churn, and the business can make changes to ensure employees are happier and more productive.

 1. Where could we improve in the business?